-Evil—not guns—is to blame for America’s gun violence problem.
-Therefore, the only logical conclusion is that Americans are more evil than people in other nations.
+Yes, evil—not guns—is to blame for America’s gun violence problem.
+Evil exists in other nations, too, of course.
+Therefore, the only logical conclusion is that Americans must be more evil than people in other nations.
 And not just by a little bit.
-Our evil is so ubiquitous that no developed nation has anywhere near our gun death rates.
-And if you take away official armed conflict casualties (which seems fair, since we don’t have any official armed conflict happening on our soil), America’s gun death rate is also higher than Sudan, Iran, Syria, Turkey, Lebanon, the West Bank, Gaza, and Jordan.
+Our evil is so ubiquitous that no other developed nation has anywhere near our gun death rates.
+In fact, if you take away official armed conflict casualties (which seems fair, since we don’t have any official armed conflict happening on our soil), America’s gun death rate is also higher than Sudan, Iran, Syria, Turkey, Lebanon, the West Bank, Gaza, and Jordan.

-Obviously, we have a population possessed by evil spirits or demons or something.
-Satan seems to have a heck of a foothold here, eh?
+Clearly, our population is possessed by demons or something.
+Satan seems to have a heck of a foothold here in the U.S., eh?

-Then again, maybe it’s more about mental health than actual evil.
+Then again, maybe it’s not so much evil American spirits.
+Maybe it’s more about mental health than actual evil.
 Still definitely not about guns, though.
 Our easy access to weapons that have the capacity to kill two dozen people in not even as many seconds has absolutely nothing to do with mass shootings.
 Americans are just way, way, way more likely than people in other countries to have a screw loose.
-We clearly have some kind of inherent tendency to go off the deep end and commit heinous acts of violence with semi-automatic firearms.
+We have some kind of inherent tendency to go off the deep end and commit heinous acts of violence with semi-automatic firearms.
 I mean, it’s not our fault, it just must be the way Americans are hard-wired, since it’s obviously not about how our country approaches gun use.

 Of course, not all gun deaths are due to people wishing harm upon others.
 A large percentage of gun deaths are suicides—clearly a mental health issue, which has nothing whatsoever to do with the immediacy and almost guaranteed success of using a firearm to commit suicide.

-So, you see, it’s crystal clear that guns aren’t the issue.
-The United States just has a far more evil, crazy, and stupid population than other countries do.
+See?
+It’s crystal clear that guns aren’t the issue.
+The United States having a gun for every man, woman and child and comparatively loose gun regulation has zero to do with how our gun violence rates compare with other developed nations.
+America just has far more evil, crazy, and stupid people than other countries do.
 It’s the only reasonable explanation.

 I’ll be sitting proud here in the good ol’ U.S. of A., reminding my kids that guns don’t kill people, people kill people.